128technology/docs/docs/sec_firewall_filtering.md

 ![Permit rule configuration](/img/bpf_image5.png)

 7. After the Filter Rule list has been created, you can reorder the rules using the drop down menu to the left of the filter name.
+This list determines the order in which filter rules are applied.

 ![Reorder menu](/img/bpf_image6.png)

-This list determines the order in which filter rules are applied.

 :::note
-The number of rules and the filtering operation is resource heavy and may impact performance.
+The number of rules and the filtering operation is resource intensive and may impact performance.
 :::

 #### Configure from the PCLI: